NIKHILSINGH187/Yaado-ki-Cassette/README.md

 ## 📄 License

 This project is for personal/non-commercial use.
-Song playback is streamed via YouTube's official embeddable player — no audio files are hosted in this repository.'
+Song playback is streamed via YouTube's official embeddable player — no audio files are hosted in this repository.